lyuich-sandbox/GitHubSearchRepository/README.md

 # swift-github-search-repository
-API client for GitHub Search API in swift
+CLI client for GitHub Search API in swift